-Computational Fluid Dynamics, or CFD, is the computational technology for the analysis of systems involving fluid flow, heat transfer and associated phenomena by means of computer -based simulation.
-This technology employs numerical methods and algorithms to solve the equations that describe fluid flow and heat transfer.
+Computational Fluid Dynamics, or CFD, is the computational technology for the analysis of systems involving fluid flow, heat transfer and associated phenomena by means of computer - based simulation.
+This technology employs numerical methods and algorithms to solve the equations that describe fluid flows and heat transfer.
 Computers are used to prepare the data, build computational domain and mesh, perform numerical solution of the equations, and to analyze the solution results.

-The equations that describe the dynamics of fluid represent fundamental laws of physics stating conservation of mass, momentum and energy.
+The equations that are describing the dynamics of fluid represent fundamental laws of physics stating conservation of mass, momentum and energy.
 Thus, CFD is intended to model realistic media and various bodies interacting with it by virtual (non-physical) means, and to predict their behavior under different conditions.
-In other words, CFD enables scientists and engineers to perform "numerical experiments" (i.e. computer-based simulations) in a "virtual laboratory".
-Nowadays CFD methods are routinely used in a
+In other words, CFD enables scientists and engineers to perform "numerical experiments" (i.e. computerbased simulations) in a "virtual laboratory".